teorth/estimates/README.md

 - [Blog post explaining the project](https://terrytao.wordpress.com/2025/05/01/a-proof-of-concept-tool-to-verify-estimates/) - Terence Tao, May 1 2025
     - A [companion post](https://terrytao.wordpress.com/2025/05/04/orders-of-infinity/) on the algebraic structure of orders of infinity - Terence Tao - May 4 2025
+    - [A followup blog post](https://terrytao.wordpress.com/2025/05/09/a-tool-to-verify-estimates-ii-a-flexible-proof-assistant/) describing version 2.0 of the proof assistant - Terence Tao - May 9 2025
 - [Version 0.0: A proof-of-concept prototype](src/ver_0_0/README.md)
 - [Version 1.0: A rudimentary proof assistant](src/ver_1_0/README.md)
     -  As a byproduct of this version, an [exact linear programming proof certificate tool](docs/linprog.md) was written.